Experience the Night

 Duration:

 Half the park is after dark!
-With a combination of dry air, little light pollution, and high elevation, Great Sand Dunes National Park and Preserve is an excellent and easily accessible dark sky viewing location!
-In 2019, Great Sand Dunes became certified as an International Dark Sky Park by the International Dark Sky Association, meeting strict standards for sky darkness, limiting outdoor lighting, and working with neighboring communities to reduce light pollution.
+With a combination of dry air, little light pollution, and high elevation, Great Sand Dunes National Park and Preserve is certified as an International Dark Sky Park by Dark Sky International, meeting strict standards for sky darkness, limiting outdoor lighting, and working with neighboring communities to reduce light pollution.

 NPS/Patrick Myers